igorlaltuf/bndesr/readme.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# bndesr: the package to access data from the Brazilian Development Bank in R
+# bndesr: o pacote para acessar os dados do BNDES no R

 <!-- badges: start -->